-- 240. The Parish Council has expressed concern that the applicant has not properly considered the impact of aircraft noise to the development proposals and consider the submitted noise information inadequate to enable proper assessment to be carried out.
+- 244. The Parish Council has expressed concern that the applicant has not properly considered the impact of aircraft noise to the development proposals and consider the submitted noise information inadequate to enable proper assessment to be carried out.
 Officers disagree with that analysis.
-The noise assessment measurements were captured on site in 2014 and, following liaison with the RAF Lakenheath airbase, the results (number of noise events aircraft events) was adjusted upwards to reflect a typical day's movement.
-This is considered a robust position to take.
+The noise assessment measurements were captured on site in 2014 and, following liaison with the RAF Lakenheath airbase, the results (number of noise events aircraft events) were adjusted to reflect a typical day's aircraft movements.
+This is considered a robust position.
 The measured noise levels at the site (as adjusted) were 62.1 dB(A).
-Following publication of refreshed noise contours for RAF Lakenheath Airbase, the applicants' supplemented their noise assessment and adjusted the noise level up to 67 dB(A) to reflect the position of the site within the noise contour (again increasing the robustness of the assessment).
-The supplementary assessment again demonstrated that the internal spaces of the dwelling are capable of mitigation through specialist construction techniques, features and materials. - 241.
+Following publication of refreshed noise contours for RAF Lakenheath Airbase, the applicants' supplemented their noise assessment and adjusted the noise level up to 67 dB(A) to reflect the location of the site within the noise contour (again increasing the robustness of the assessment).
+The supplementary assessment again demonstrated that the internal spaces of the dwellings are capable of mitigation through specialist construction techniques, features and materials. - 245.
 A number of noise assessments have been carried out in support of various planning applications considered in the village over the past few years.
 These are set out in the table below.
-The results vary in terms of their alignment to the noise contour information (as shown in the table below) but there is nothing to suggest from the collective noise assessments that the noise contours, or indeed the noise assessments, are inaccurate.
+The results vary in terms of their alignment to the noise contour information (as shown in the table) but there is nothing to suggest from the collective noise assessments or any other evidence that has been made available that the noise contours (or indeed the applicant's noise assessment), are inaccurate.